St Albans - South

 Table Chart PROFILE FAQ

-St Albans - South features high concentrations of group households, with a fairly typical median household size
+St Albans - South features high concentrations of group households, with a higher-than-average median household size

-Family households account for 72.6% of all households, including 31.8% that are couples with children, 20.5% that are couples without children, and 17.6% that are single parent families.
+Family households account for 72.6% of all households, including 31.8% couples with children, 20.5% couples without children, and 17.6% single parent families.
 Non-family households make up the remaining 27.4%, with lone person households at 21.9% and group households comprising 5.4%.
-The median household size is 2.9 people, which matches the Greater Melbourne average.
+The median household size is 2.9 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households